• Home

 • Red eyes

-Depending upon the physical exam and your symptoms, the doctor will diagnose the infection.
-The doctor will also look inside your nose, ears, throat and listen to your chest in order to examine breathing.
+The doctor will diagnose the infection depending on the physical exam and your symptoms.
+The doctor will also look inside your nose, ears, and throat and listen to your chest to examine your breathing.
 After this, you don’t need other tests.

 In case, the doctor thinks you have a lung infection or another infection then the doctor might conduct a: